 Pro-choice advocates believe that because a woman has the right to control her body, she therefore has the right to exercise abortion for any reason she sees fit.
-There are three main arguments you can use against this line:
+There are three main arguments you can use against this line of thinking:

 1. If you have a “right” to control your body, then you have a responsibility to do so before you get pregnant.

-According to the Planned Parenthood affiliated Guttmacher Institute, 93% of abortions are due to social reasons (child is too expensive; it would interfere with mother’s plans).
-If these women knew they did not want a child, then they have a responsibility to either chose not to have sex, or to at least use effective birth control.
+According to the Planned Parenthood affiliated Guttmacher Institute, 93% of abortions are due to social reasons (child is too expensive; it would interfere with mother’s plans; it will be burden on the mother).
+If these women knew they did not want a child, then they have a responsibility to either choose not to have sex, or to at least use effective birth control methods.

 2. An unborn child is not a part of the woman’s body.

 The unborn entity is not part of the pregnant woman’s body.
-The conceptus is a genetically distinct entity with its own unique and individual gender, blood type, bone-structure, and different genetic code.
+The conceptus is a genetically distinct entity with its own unique and individual different genetic code, gender, blood type, and bone-structure.
 To say that the unborn entity is part of its mother is to claim that the mother possesses four legs, two heads, two nose…etc. But this is not true.

 This is seen clearly in the case of conception in a petri dish or the “test-tube” baby.
 In this case the conceptus, if it has white parents, can be transferred to the body of a black woman and be born white.
 Hence, the unborn is not part of the pregnant woman’s body but is a totally separate entity.